w3c/wcag-act-rules/content/audio-or-video-avoids-automatically-playing-audio-80f0bf.md

 The native `video` and `audio` controls in several browser and assistive technology combinations are not keyboard accessible and the `video` or `audio` element itself may not be announced.
 Authors are recommended to use custom controls for keyboard navigation and cross browser accessibility support in general.

 ## Background

+The [instruments][instrument] used to pass this rule (if any), must meet all level A Success Criteria in order to fully satisfy [Success Criterion 1.4.2 Audio Control][sc142].
+These extra requirements are left out of this rule, and should be tested separately.

 - [Understanding Success Criterion 1.4.2: Audio Control](https://www.w3.org/WAI/WCAG21/Understanding/audio-control.html)
 - [Accessible Multimedia](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/Multimedia)